Margit Tøsdal

 She was elected to the Norwegian Parliament from Hordaland in 1961, and was re-elected on two occasions.
 She had previously served as a deputy representative in the period 1958–1961.

 Tøsdal was President of the Lagting 1977–1981.

 She was a member of Os municipality council from 1951 to 1955.

+She founded the friendship association Friends of Israel in the Norwegian Labour Movement (Norwegian: Venner av Israel i Norsk Arbeiderbevegelse).